mainstage series

 Symphony No. 1 in C minor, Op.
 68

-Brahms originally began the opening movement of his symphony at the point where the orchestra now launches into the Allegro tempo — in fact, the composer sent a piano score of the movement to Clara Schumann in this form — but he later added a slow introduction that establishes several of the movement’s important themes; this opening material returns — not quite as slowly — in the first movement’s coda.
-For the most part, Brahms follows traditional sonata-allegro form, but offers up some surprises as well: ordinarily a C-minor first theme would give way to an E♭-major second theme — it does, but then a violent E -minor episode follows, creating a shocking shift of harmonic gears at the repeat of the exposition.
+Brahms originally began the opening movement of his first symphony at the point where the orchestra now launches into the Allegro tempo — in fact, the composer sent a piano score of the movement to Clara Schumann in this form — but he later added a slow introduction that establishes several of the movement’s important themes; this opening material returns — not quite as slowly — in the first movement’s coda.
+For the most part, Brahms follows traditional sonata-allegro form, but offers up some surprises as well: ordinarily a C-minor first theme would give way to an E♭-major second theme — it does, but then a violent E♭-minor episode follows to close out the exposition.

-Following a technique he learned from Beethoven, Brahms casts the slow(ish) second movement in E major, harmonically far removed from the C minor of the opening.
-These keys, at an interval of a major third, establish a pattern that persists throughout the rest of the work, moving up another major third to A major for the third movement and then to C minor/major for the finale.
+Employing a technique he learned from Beethoven, Brahms casts the slow(ish) second movement in E major, harmonically far removed from the C minor of the opening.
+These keys, at an interval of a major third, establish a pattern that persists throughout the rest of the work, moving up another major third to A♭ major for the third movement, and then to C minor/major for the finale.

-In his symphonies, Brahms diverged from Beethoven’s model in one important way: in place of a quicksilver scherzo, Brahms opts for a more relaxed third movement, often in 2/4 time (as it is here) instead of the traditional (and much faster) 3/4.
+In his symphonies, Brahms diverged from Beethoven’s model in one important way: in place of a quicksilver scherzo, Brahms opts for a more relaxed, intermezzo-style third movement, often in 2/4 time (as it is here) instead of the traditional (and much faster) 3/4.
+Solo clarinet sings the opening melody: a five-bar phrase that is then repeated upside-down.
+“The middle section” of the A–B–A movement, writes Swafford, is “dominated by grand flowing woodwind and brass lines” with “a touch of fatalism in its insisted repeated notes.”

 The introduction to the final movement opens slowly and in C minor: following a descending figure from low strings and contrabassoon, the first violins hint at a melody that will soon take on great importance; a pizzicato episode follows and the tempo accelerates, then suddenly relapses as these two ideas repeat.
 A syncopated rhythm, swirling from the depths of the orchestra, creates great urgency — then the clouds part and a magnificent horn solo signals the arrival of C major.
 (Brahms had sketched this horn melody on a birthday card to Clara Schumann several years before, attaching the message, “High on the mountain, deep on the valley, I send you many thousands of greetings.”)
 Next comes a chorale stated by trombones and bassoons, after which the horn call returns, but now developed much more elaborately, subsiding to a simple dominant chord — how will it resolve?